 In this section the Technical Committee (TC) wants to make explicit the trends to be followed in the rules in the next years in order to improve the scientific level of the robots developed by the RoboCup teams.
 The evolution of rules in the humanoid league has been following a biennial schedule where major changes (like the number of players per team) have been introduced every two years and only incremental changes every other year.

 - The Layout of the Field

-- Size of the playing field may increase with the number of players.
-In particular, the KidSize will switch to a 6x9m large field in 2014. - Instead of specifically colored goals non-colored goals may eventually be introduced.
+- Size of the playing field may increase with the number of players. - Instead of specifically colored goals non-colored goals may eventually be introduced.

 - The Design of the Robots